Former Vivendi boss to run France's Thales

 | ISTRES, France/PARIS

-ISTRES, France/PARIS Jean-Bernard Levy emerged on Wednesday as the next chief executive of French arms firm Thales, months after a strategy dispute cost him his job as head of media and telecoms group Vivendi.
+ISTRES, France/PARIS Jean-Bernard Levy emerged on Wednesday as the next chief executive of French arms firm Thales (TCFP.PA), months after a strategy dispute cost him his job as head of media and telecoms group Vivendi (VIV.PA).

 "Charles Edelstenne chose his own successor and then anointed the new head of Thales before stepping down.
 It demonstrates one thing, that Edelstenne is stronger than ever," said a French industry source, asking not to be named.